Startempire-Wire/Wire-Bot-Connect/readme.txt

 == Description ==

-This is the long description.
+TODO: This is the long description.
 No limit, and you can use Markdown (as well as in the following sections).

 For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.